 "Our intimate moments are very empowering - he gives spine-tingling orgasms."

 Of course.
 Eduardo also inspires her songwriting, but can be a bit paranoid and jealous – he fears her family will call an exorcist and he gets mad if she writes songs about mortal men … she finds pages crumpled up.
-Brocade followed up her LADbible interview with another on the This Morning talk show, where she answered the same questions, but dealt with more skepticism.
-It’s easy to assume Brocade is merely using this to promote her music, fashion designs, podcast and more, but she could also be helping the many people today who are having problems dealing with their gender, relationships or attraction to non-conventional partners.
+Brocarde followed up her LADbible interview with another on the This Morning talk show, where she answered the same questions, but dealt with more skepticism.
+It’s easy to assume Brocarde is merely using this to promote her music, fashion designs, podcast and more, but she could also be helping the many people today who are having problems dealing with their gender, relationships or attraction to non-conventional partners.

 "I think people need to be open-minded, physical presence in the traditional sense isn't necessarily all it's cracked up to be.
 Many mortals are in relationships where they aren't actually present and many love those who they can't be with.
 It's a difficult thing to get your head around but perhaps some souls never truly pass, and maybe there are ghosts trapped in the afterlife who need love and affection just like living humans."